 When you prepare hemp milk at home, you have control over the ingredients you will use.
-Some commercial brands have thickeners, sweeteners, salt and other ingredients which you may not like.
+Some commercial brands have thickeners, sweeteners, salt, and other ingredients you may not like.

 1. Rich in Protein, Vitamins, and Minerals

 Hemp milk is rich in many nutrients.
-It a good source of healthy fats and a good alternative to regular milk.
-The milk contains various minerals and vitamins including Omega-3 fatty acids, Omega-6 fatty acids, calcium, phosphorus, potassium, riboflavin.
+It is a good source of healthy fats and an alternative to regular milk.
+The milk contains various minerals and vitamins, including Omega-3 fatty acids, Omega-6 fatty acids, calcium, phosphorus, potassium, and riboflavin.

-In addition to that, the milk contains Folic acid, Zinc, Iron and Magnesium, and Vitamin B12, Vitamin A and Vitamin D. Besides, the drink is free from cholesterol and low in saturated fats.
+In addition, the milk contains Folic acid, Zinc, Iron, and Magnesium, and Vitamin B12, Vitamin A, and Vitamin D. Besides; the drink is free from cholesterol and low in saturated fats.

 2. A Complete Protein Source

 A protein-rich food contains various amino acids.
-Hemp milk has all the 10 essential amino acids, with each cup containing digestible protein of about four grams.
-Essential amino acids are proteins required by the body yet the body cannot produce others.
+Hemp milk has all ten essential amino acids, containing about four grams of digestible protein each cup.
+Essential amino acids are proteins the body requires, yet the body cannot produce others.

 Whereas animal proteins provide all the essential amino acids, plant protein sources do not.
 However, animal proteins are not so healthy because they contain cholesterol and high saturated fats; associated with various health conditions.

-The milk is a complete protein source although the protein amounts are low.
-A cup of dairy milk contains 9.7 grams of protein while a cup of hemp milk contains only 4.7 grams of protein.
+Milk is a complete protein source, although the protein amounts are low.
+A cup of dairy milk contains 9.7 grams of protein, while a cup of hemp milk contains only 4.7 grams.
 Protein promotes healthy tissues, muscles, and skin.

-First, the milk comes from the seeds of the industrial hemp plant which is an eco-friendly plant.
+First, the milk comes from the industrial hemp plant’s seeds, which is an eco-friendly plant.
 Growing the industrial hemp plant requires few pesticides and little water, making it a sustainable plant.

-Another thing, the milk has no psychoactive effect.
-Hemp is a different plant from marijuana although they belong to the same family of plants.
-Hemp milk is derived from the industrial hemp plant which is legally controlled and must have less than 0.3% THC.
-THC is the compound that causes a psychoactive effect.
+Another thing is that milk has no psychoactive effect.
+Hemp is a different plant from marijuana, although they belong to the same family of plants.
+Hemp milk is derived from the industrial hemp plant, which is legally controlled and must have less than 0.3% THC.
+THC is a compound that causes a psychoactive effect.
 Moreover, the seeds of the industrial hemp plant contain zero THC.
 Therefore, taking the milk will not cause you to get high or fail a drug test.

-In addition to that, the drink has no cannabidiol (CBD) because it is extracted from the seeds and not the flowers or leaves of the plant.
+In addition, the drink has no cannabidiol (CBD) because it is extracted from the seeds and not the flowers or leaves of the plant.
 CBD is a medicinal compound that helps with stress and anxiety health conditions.
-That said, hemp is astonishingly nutritious offering various health benefits to your body as discussed below.
+That said, hemp is astonishingly nutritious, offering various health benefits to your body, as discussed below.

 1. Reduces the Risk of Heart Disease

-The high amounts of amino acids in hemp and polyunsaturated fats promote various functions in the body including brain functions and a healthy heart.
-Hemp milk is rich in gamma-linolenic (GLA) and arginine acids which are associated with promoting a healthy heart by reducing blood pressure.
+The high amounts of amino acids in hemp and polyunsaturated fats promote various bodily functions, including brain functions and a healthy heart.
+Hemp milk is rich in gamma-linolenic (GLA) and arginine acids, which are associated with promoting a healthy heart by reducing blood pressure.
 After all, it is free from cholesterol and saturated fats.